wangcunxiang/Sen-Making-and-Explanation/README.md

 }
  ```
 # SemEval-2020
 We will hold a contest in SemEval2020 based on this study.
+This contest will provide a **Training Dataset** of these tasks.

-You can check task 4 in http://alt.qcri.org/semeval2020/index.php?id=tasks and find a more detailed task decription on https://www.youtube.com/watch?v=UAcO1I97iWg
+You can check task 4 - Commonsense Validation and Explanation in http://alt.qcri.org/semeval2020/index.php?id=tasks.

 Looking forward to your participation!